DevYehia/NQueensVisualizer/README.md

 # NQueensVisualizer
-This Project aims to visualize the N-Queens Problem using C++ and Qt In the src folder, you can find the source code and images used In the app folder, you can find the built application so you can run it without having to build the code
+This Project aims to visualize the N-Queens Problem using C++ and Qt

+In the src folder, you can find the source code and images used\n

+In the app folder, you can find the built application so you can run it without having to build the code

 # The Problem